Residents rally to save trees along the Erie Canal

-A rally took place Sunday afternoon at Great Embankment Park to protest the plan.

-The plan was actually supposed to happen a few years ago, but it was halted.
-The Canal Corporation didn’t have a full environmental review prepared.
+The trees were supposed to be cut a few years ago, but that plan was halted.
+The Canal Corporation didn’t possess a full environmental review prepared.

-Fast forward to 2021, a review is released in March, and the plans are back on.
-Residents like Lori Vail say they’re affected.
+In 2021 however, a review was released in March which put the plans in motion.
+Local residents like Lori Vail say they’re affected.

-“I am madly in love with the Erie Canal, I spend time on it every single day,” said Vail.
+“I am madly in love with the Erie Canal, I spend time on it every single day,” Vail said.
+“When I found out they were talking about clear cutting some parts of the canal, that deeply impacted me.”

-She says this isn’t just about trees.
-It’s about how they affect the community today, and 50 years from now.

-“When I found out they were talking about clear cutting some parts of the canal that deeply impacts me,” she said.

 Advocate Ginny Maier says the trees help fight global warming, provide shade, a barrier of privacy to residents and so much more.